awsdocs/amazon-s3-userguide/doc_source/restoring-objects.md

-Use the following steps to restore an object that has been archived to the S3 Glacier or S3 Glacier Deep Archive storage classes, to check the status, and to upgrade an in\-progress restore\. \(The console uses the names **Glacier** and **Glacier Deep Archive** for these storage classes\.\)
+Use the following steps to restore an object that has been archived to the S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive storage classes, to check the status, and to upgrade an in\-progress restore\. \(The console uses the names **S3 Glacier Flexible Retrieval** and **Glacier Deep Archive** for these storage classes\.\)

 **To restore an archived object**